 Most recent auction price: 5,625 Swiss francs at Christie’s in 2015

-In that 2015 auction catalog Christie’s incorrectly describes the aventurine dial as a stone, stating, “Aventurine is an ornamental stone constituted of quartz (blue, grey, green, orange, yellow or gold-brown) with inclusions of mica or hematite, giving the shimmering or glistening effect also called ‘stardust’.”
+In a 2015 auction catalog, Christie’s incorrectly describes the aventurine dial of this Omega model as a stone, stating, “Aventurine is an ornamental stone constituted of quartz (blue, grey, green, orange, yellow or gold-brown) with inclusions of mica or hematite, giving the shimmering or glistening effect also called ‘stardust’.”

 This is a prime example of how easy it has been to add to the confusion surrounding the origins of aventurine.